 Back To: INSURANCE & RISK MANAGEMENT

-A Little More on What are All Risks Clauses in Insurance Contracts
+How do All Risks Clauses in Insurance Contracts Work?

 Homeowners and businesses can generally pick from two types of property coverage - Named Risks (or Named Perils) and All Risks Coverage.
 As the name suggests, All-Risks coverage provides considerably more comprehensive protection compared to Named Risks coverage, which only covers risks that the insurance company has specifically included in the insurance contract.
 In simpler terms, an All-Risks Insurance automatically covers all unnamed risks, while a Named Risks Insurance covers only named risks.
 For example, let us consider an insurance policy with an All Risk clause that has specifically excluded damages from earthquakes in the policy contract.
 Such a policy will provide compensation for damages to property caused by flooding or hurricanes, or any other form of natural disasters, apart from earthquakes since these risks have not been specifically excluded.
 On the other hand, a Named Risks policy that has specifically included only the risks from earthquakes, will not provide reimbursement for damages caused by floods or hurricanes, or any other form of natural disasters, apart from earthquakes.

 From a practical point of view, the reimbursement under any condition component of All-Risk Insurance is often severely restricted by the presence of numerous exclusions that insurance companies inject into the contract.
 The following are some of the more common exclusions in a conventional All-Risk Insurance policy:

 - Natural disasters, such as earthquakes, floods, volcanic eruptions, tornadoes, hurricanes and tsunamis.